 See an authorized Can-Am dealer to have the CVT inspected and cleaned.

 What to do if Battery is Drained out

-The vehicle can be jump started by using the red (+) cable to the battery positive pole (protective boot removed) and the black (-) cable to the vehicle chassis.
+The vehicle can be jump started by using the red (+) cable to the battery positive pole and the black (-) cable to the vehicle chassis.